Paul Kruger: Exile and death

 Kruger left the Transvaal by rail on 11 September 1900—he wept as the train crossed into Mozambique.
 He planned to board the first outgoing steamer, the Herzog of the German East Africa Line, but was prevented from doing so when, at the behest of the local British Consul, the Portuguese Governor insisted that Kruger stay in port under house arrest.
 About a month later Queen Wilhelmina of the Netherlands concluded a deal with Britain to extricate Kruger on a Dutch warship, HNLMS Gelderland, and convey him through non-British waters to Marseille.
 Kruger was delighted to hear of this but dismayed that Gezina, still in Pretoria, was not well enough to accompany him.
 Gelderland departed on 20 October 1900.

 He received a rapturous welcome in Marseille on 22 November—60,000 people turned out to see him disembark.
 Accompanied by Leyds, he went on to an exuberant reception in Paris, then continued to Cologne on 1 December.
 Here the public greeted him with similar excitement, but Kaiser Wilhelm II refused to receive him in Berlin.
 Having apparently still harboured hopes of German assistance in the war, Kruger was deeply shocked.
 "The Kaiser has betrayed us", he told Leyds.
 They went on to the Netherlands, which was strictly neutral and could not assist militarily, but would feel more like home.
-After another buoyant reception from the general public Kruger was cordially received by Wilhelmina and her family in The Hague, but it soon became clear to Leyds that it embarrassed the Dutch authorities to have them staying in the seat of government.
+After another buoyant reception from the general public, Kruger was cordially received by Wilhelmina and her family in The Hague, but it soon became clear to Leyds that it embarrassed the Dutch authorities to have them stay in the seat of government.
 The Kruger party moved to Hilversum in April 1901.

 Gezina, with whom Kruger had had 16 children—nine sons, seven daughters (of whom some died young)—had eight sickly grandchildren transferred to her from the concentration camp at Krugersdorp, where their mother had died, in July 1901.
 Five of the eight children died within nine days, and two weeks later Gezina also died.
 Meintjes writes that a "strange silence" enveloped Kruger thereafter.
 By now partially blind and almost totally deaf, he dictated his memoirs to his secretary Hermanus Christiaan "Madie" Bredell and Pieter Grobler during the latter part of 1901, and the following year they were published.
 Kruger and his entourage relocated in December 1901 to Utrecht, where he took a comfortable villa called "Oranjelust" and was joined by his daughter Elsje Eloff and her family.